Sjhunt93/IAP-2019-2020/Tutorials/Part 1/1 - Familiarisation.md

 ## Getting started

-Follow the getting started notes provided with this practical.
+If you have not already done so, please follow the <a href="../Getting%20Started.md">getting started notes</a> before attempting this practical.

 ## What does this code do?